Puppy (band): 2021–2022: Rude Records and Pure Evil

+2024–Present

+After a two year hiatus, during which time Billy Howard Price worked on various art projects and directed music videos for Creeper, Green Lung and Zetra and Jock Norton worked as a lighting technician for music venues, the band announced a comeback gig at Blondies Brewery in London for the 28th September 2024.
+In 2025, Puppy announced a new UK tour and festival appearance at 2000 Trees.

-Musical Style
+Musical style

+Critics have categorised Puppy's music as alternative metal and occult rock.

-Puppy's music has been categorised by critics as heavy metal, occult rock and alternative metal.
-They are described by Spinefarm Records as combining "the left-field melodic turns of Weezer, the hazy fuzz of Smashing Pumpkins and the straight-to-the bone sonics of the Big Four of Thrash".
+Puppy's music has been described by Spinefarm Records as combining "the left-field melodic turns of Weezer, the hazy fuzz of Smashing Pumpkins and the straight-to-the bone sonics of the Big Four of Thrash".
 The band themselves have stated that their goal, musically, "was to aim for somewhere between Teenage Fanclub and Black Sabbath".
 Additionally, Metal Hammer has compared the band's musical style to "Ghost waltzing with Deftones", "Mixing flashy, glam rock guitar flourishes that turn into huge hulking metal riffs with the kind of chin-stroking, elegant indie pop that Weezer have made a career from".
 Revolver Magazine characterised their debut album, The Goat, as "a frothy, fist-raising cocktail blending various chunks of Black Sabbath, AC/DC, Metallica, Soundgarden, Nirvana, Meat Puppets and Dinosaur Jr., topped with infectious choruses and infused with heavenly harmonies."
 Critics have additionally described Puppy as having dabbled in shoegaze, lo-fi and noise rock on Pure Evil.